UPPMAX/programming_formalisms/docs/testing/testing_framework.md

         Coordinat c
 ```

-- write as much tests as the pair can come up with.
+Write as much tests (and their fixes) as you can come up with.
-  In case of conflict what is good architecture,
-  the class owner decides.
-Again, this is hard,
-  as we have not
-  discussed function design, nor class design.

 ## References

 - `[Baggerly & Coombes, 2009]` Baggerly, Keith A., and Kevin R. Coombes.